Associate Professor of Civil Engineering

 - Racquetball workshops

-Dr. Kabala is an avid member of Toastmasters International, where he hones his public speaking skills while simultaneously serving as Division G Governor in North Carolina.
+Dr. Kabala is an avid member of Toastmasters International, where he hones his public speaking skills.
 In his free time, he enjoys racquet and water sports, hiking, reading, and listening to jazz.